MWasile/quiz_dev/readme.md

 | **Jest** | The guardian of our code, watching over it with tests day and night. |
 | **Prettier** | Our coding stylist, ensuring our code looks as good as it performs. |

 Feel the thrill yet?
 'Cause we've got the A-listers of the development world on board.
-Stay tuned for more as we continue to build DevQuiz with style and substance!
+Stay tuned for more as we continue to build 'DevQuiz' with style and substance!

 ## Get Your Hands Dirty with DevQuiz